Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 Set a low temperature between 100 and 175 degrees:

-Grilling fish on a charcoal grill
+Grilling fish on the charcoal grill

 Grill basket recommended:

-Even gentler: smoking in a smoker:
+Even gentler: Smoking in the smoker:

 Grilling fish in aluminum foil